This page was last updated on April 3, 2017. Questions? Please let us know.

 Caroline Van is an independent advisor based in Hong Kong.
 Her first career spanned 17 years in international business in the U.S. and Asia, managing institutional banking clients on global market strategies, and serving as a member of Morgan Stanley’s first Asia Management Committee.
 She also served on a variety of nonprofit boards focusing on education, nature conservation, social change, and the arts.
 She recently teamed up with Yale alumni in Hong Kong to launch a global knowledge-sharing platform called IvySpace, which connects highly qualified mentors with students in Asia for personalized online learning.

-Van’s volunteer work for Yale began as a student with her class’s quarter century fund, then after graduation as an ASC interviewer in Chicago while earning an MBA at Chicago Booth.
+Van’s volunteer work for Yale began as a student with her class’s quarter century fund, then after graduation as an ASC interviewer while working in Chicago and earning an MBA at Chicago Booth.
 After serving as an AYA Delegate from 1997 to 2000, she was elected president of the Yale Club of Hong Kong in 2002.
 During her tenure she diversified the club’s board, expanded club activities and member participation severalfold, and cofounded the HK Bulldogs internship program.
 Since 2009, as president emeritus and ASC Director, she continues to host numerous alumni events, and is spearheading the Hong Kong chapter of YaleWomen.